 - 1. A decrease in setback requirements not exceeding ten percent. - 2.
-Height of wWalls or fences to exceed the height limit be increased by a maximum of one foot. - 3.
-Expansion or reduction of the net acreage covered by a given Planning Area within the Specific Plan by a maximum of 10 percent (and accompanying expansion or reduction of the net acreage covered by a given Land Use Category). - 4.
-A decrease of not more than 10 percent in landscape coverage in parking lot areas. - 5.
+Height of walls or fences to be increased by a maximum of one foot. - 3.
+Expansion or reduction of the net acreage covered by a given Planning Area within the Specific Plan by a maximum of 10 percent (and accompanying expansion or reduction of the net acreage covered by a given Land Use Category).

+- 4. A decrease of not more than 10 percent in landscape coverage in parking lot areas. - 5.
 An increase in sign area and/or number of signs of not more than 10 percent and other than pylon signs, a relocation of sign location or an increase in sign height of not more than 10 percent. - 6.
-A decrease in parking requirements of not more than 10 percent, subject to approval by the Planning Manager Community Development Director of a parking demand study.
+A decrease in parking requirements of not more than 10 percent, subject to approval by the Community Development Director of a parking demand study. - 7.

-- 7. Modifications to the design standards and guidelines set forth in Section 7.0 of this Specific Plan that are in keeping with the intent of this Specific Plan.
 A change in exterior color that is a similar hue to the approved color for the exterior of any improvement. - 8.
-Other mMinor changes, deviations or modifications of a similar nature to those listed above, which are deemed minor by the Review Authority including (i) minor changes, deviations or modifications to landscape materials, wall materials, wall alignment, entry design and streetscape design which are substantially, and (ii) minor modifications to the development standards, design standards and guidelines set forth in Sections 6.0 and 7.0 of this Specific Plan provided such changes, deviations or modifications pursuant to either clause (i) and (ii) above do not exceed 10 percent of the applicable standard, and are consistent with the intent of the design guidelines and contained in the Specific Plan. - 9.
-Modifications of a similar nature to those listed above, which are deemed minor by the Review Authority, and which are substantially consistent with the intent of the Specific Plan.
+Other minor changes, deviations or modifications of a similar nature to those listed above, which are deemed minor by the Review Authority including (i) minor changes, deviations or modifications to landscape materials, wall materials, wall alignment, entry design and streetscape design, and (ii) minor modifications to the development standards, design standards and guidelines set forth in Sections 6.0 and 7.0 of this Specific Plan provided such changes, deviations or modifications pursuant to either clause (i) and (ii) above do not exceed 10 percent of the applicable standard, and are consistent with the intent of the design guidelines and Specific Plan.